bcgov/nr-polaris-collection/polaris/deploy/roles/nodejs_app/README.md

    - Copies the application to the installation directory.

 6. **Deploy Start and Environment Scripts**
-   - Deploys `start.sh` and `setenv.sh` for launching and configuring the application.
+   - Deploys `startup.sh` and `setenv.sh` for launching and configuring the application.

 7. **Start the Service**
    - Uses `service_control` to start the Node.js application.